hayoul/bookzy/README.md

-Hello World!
+Bookzy!
 (WAR-style)
 ===============

-This is the simplest possible Java webapp for testing servlet container deployments.
+This is the future of Bookzy for Prime members in Java webapp for testing servlet container deployments.
 It should work on any container and requires no other dependencies or configuration.